sealerio/sealer/docs/site/src/docs/advanced/define-cloudimage.md

-# Define your own CloudRootfs
+# Customize Cloud image

+## Customize the CloudRootfs

 All the files which run a kubernetes cluster needs.